htcondor/htcondor/docs/version-history/development-release-series-89.rst

 -  File transfer plugins can now be supplied by the job. :ticket:`6855`

+-  The default file transfer plugin for HTTP/HTTPS will timeout transfers that make no progress as opposed to waiting indefinitely.  :ticket:`6971`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings